 •The investment would be treated like money in a Roth IRA.
 While the White House didn't say specifically, that would mean that all growth and distributions would be tax-free forever.
 Employees could move their accumulated MyRA savings to accounts at new employers, or to their own Roth IRAs.
 Unlike with Roth IRAs and 401(k)s, which penalize most distributions made before age 59 1/2, contributions could be withdrawn penalty-free at any time.

 •The accounts would never lose principal.
 Investors would be assured the same variable interest rate that's provided through the Government Securities Investment Fund in federal employees's Thrift Savings Plan.
 Last year, the fund earned 1.47 percent before inflation; over the last 10 years, average annual returns were 3.61 percent.

-• Workers with household earnings of up to $191,000 could take part.
+•Workers with household earnings of up to $191,000 could participate.

-• Employers would neither administer nor contribute to the account; they'd merely offer employees the chance to voluntarily take part.
+•Employers would neither administer nor contribute to the account; they'd merely offer employees the chance to voluntarily participate.

 A lot is still not clear

-Today President Obama signed and presented an executive order to Treasury Secretary Jack Lew to develop the new MyRAs by year's end.
+Today President Obama signed and presented an Executive Order to Treasury Secretary Jack Lew to develop the new MyRAs by year-end.
 Between then and now, though, there are still a lot of questions to be answered.